sashinpivotal/dsa-java-review-doc/README.md

   - String name
   - String location
   - com.hr.personnel.Employee[] employees // array with size of 100
-  - int currentIndex
+  - int currentIndex // set to 0 for now

-- Add the following methods to the *Department* class
+- Add and implement the following methods to the *Department* class
-  - void addEmployee(com.hr.personnel.Employee employee)
+  - void addEmployee(Employee employee)
   - int letEmployeesWorkAndReturnNumberOfEmployeesWhoWorked()

 - Refactor *HRClient* class to use *Department* class